VAGAScom/pascoale/README.md

 Minor utilities for text processing in Brazilian Portuguese.

 I'm going to add new functions as I need them.
-Currently it has only variations of a word at one and two edit distances.
+Currently it has only variations of a word at one and two **edit distances** (Reference: http://norvig.com/spell-correct.html).

 The code is kinda slow, but I'm not worried about speed (yet).